Admissions and Records Office

 If you have any questions concerning your residence status, please contact Admissions and Records at 650.949.7325 or email firstname.lastname@example.org.

 If you are unsure of your status or feel that you have been misclassified as a non-resident, you may bring your passport, visa or related paperwork to the Admissions and Records Office for review.
+A determination CANNOT be made over the phone or without the residence form AND supporting documents.

 Admissions and Records